castorf/nubis-docs/README.md

 ## Getting started with the Nubis Project

 Welcome to the Nubis Project.
-We hope you will find that it meats your requirements and is easy to use.
+We hope you will find that it meets your requirements and is easy to use.
 In this document I will introduce you to the Nubis Project and give you a number of links to other documents that will help you along.